Accounting and Valuation Methods

 The financial statements of Wacker Chemie AG and its German and international subsidiaries are prepared in accordance with uniform accounting and valuation principles.

 The accounting methods correspond to those used for the last consolidated financial statements as of the end of the previous fiscal year.
-They have been supplemented by new accounting standards to be applied for the first time in 2014.
+They have been supplemented by new accounting standards to be applied for the first time in the reporting year.
 There may be limits to comparability in the case of significant acquisitions of fully consolidated companies.
 If this is the case, this topic is dealt with in the explanation of the scope of consolidation.
-Where prior-year figures have been adjusted, explanations are provided in the relevant Notes and the figures are restated in the section entitled “Changes in Accounting and Valuation Methods.”
+Where prior-year figures have been substantially adjusted, explanations are provided in the relevant Notes and the figures are restated in the section entitled “Changes in Accounting and Valuation Methods.”

 The Group’s consolidated financial statements are based on acquisition and production costs (historical costs), with the exception of the items reflected at fair value, such as available-for-sale financial assets, derivatives, and plan assets within the scope of pension obligations.